What is Parvovirus and why is early diagnosis essential?

 What we offer

-We are the only firm to provide a PCR based animal disease testing service in Sri Lanka.
+We are the first firm to provide a PCR based animal disease testing service in Sri Lanka.
 We offer tests which detect Canine Parvovirus, Canine Distemper, Canine Babesiosis and Canine Ehrlichiosis.

 In addition to animal disease testing, we provide a cattle parentage testing service through the use of DNA typing.